m2web/gitinternals/gitinternals.md

 $ cat .git/refs/remotes/origin/main
 9789529a6093286a847f440bbdde806c9778757a
 ```
 Remote references differ from branches (refs/heads references) mainly in that they're considered read-only.
 You can `git checkout` to a remote reference, but Git won't point HEAD at one, so you'll never update it with a commit command.
 Git manages them as bookmarks to the last known state of where those branches were on those servers.

+Finally, here is the .git folder tree output:

 ## tree ./git output